thuvamathi/ai-solutions-lab/COURSE-NOTES/lab-2.md

 - Verify DATABASE_URL is correct in `.env`
 - Make sure virtual environment is activated

-**Metrics not appearing in MLflow:**
+**Metrics not appearing in dashboard:**

 - Check Flask service logs for errors
-- Verify MLflow UI is running on port 5001
+- Verify dashboard is accessible at http://localhost:5001/
 - Test with curl command to send metrics directly
+- Check raw Prometheus metrics at http://localhost:5001/metrics

 **Next.js can't connect to Flask:**